You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 Applicants must use the EU Exit: ID Document Check app to verify their identity.
 You can use someone else’s device to complete this initial step of the application – the rest of the application can then be completed on that device or any smartphone, laptop or computer.
 If you cannot use the EU Exit: ID Document Check app it is possible to visit a centre that offers ID document scanning.
 The one closest to Bournemouth is in Southampton.

 If you live in the UK for five years or more continuously* you should be eligible for settled status.
-If you have lived in the UK for less than five years, you should be eligible for pre-settled status, which you can then apply to have changed to settled status once you have hit the 5-year mark.
-You can read more about settled and pre-settled status here.
+If you have lived in the UK for less than five years, you should be eligible for pre-settled status, which you can then apply to have changed to settled status once you have hit the five-year mark.
+Find out more about settled and pre-settled status on the government's website.

-* Continuous residence means that for 5 years in a row you have been in the UK for at least 6 months in any 12-month period, except for:
+* Continuous residence means that for five years in a row you have been in the UK for at least six months in any 12-month period, except for:

 - one period of up to 12 months for an important reason (for example, childbirth, serious illness, study, vocational training or an overseas work posting)